puzzlef/pagerank-openmp-dynamic/README.md

 ### Code structure

-The code structure of Dynamic Frontier PageRank is as follows:
+The code structure of Dynamic Frontier (DF), and Dynamic Frontier with Pruning (DF-P) PageRank is as follows:

 ```bash
 - inc/_algorithm.hxx: Algorithm utility functions